coderefinery/git-intro/_episodes/02-basics.md

 ...
 ```

-- Convention: one line summarizing the commit, then one empty line,
+Convention: one line summarizing the commit, then one empty line,
-  then paragraph(s) with more details in free form, if necessary
+then paragraph(s) with more details in free form, if necessary.

-- Not so good example (everything in one long line):
+Not so good example (everything in one long line):

 ```
 implement Pulay DIIS algorithm to accelerate SCF convergence and set it ...
 ```

-- This is also important for web based repository browsing
+This is also important for web based repository browsing.

-- Another bad example:
+Another bad example:

 ```
 rbast: